bg6cq/ethudp/README.md

 ## 4. mode t

+using libpcap to capture packets and send full ethernet packet to remote site

+## 5. mode u

-using libpcap to capure packets and tranfer to remote site
+using libpcap to capture udp packets and send udp packet to remote site

 ## Note:
 1. support 802.1Q VLAN frame transport